Continuing Education Activity

 If a patient presents with a complicated UTI (e.g., a man or woman with a history of an underlying condition that may increase the risk of failure of therapy), they may also be treated in an outpatient setting with oral antibiotics for 10 to 21 days as long as they receive adequate follow-up.

 Proteus infection can be avoided with proper sanitation and hygiene, such as adequate sterilization of medical equipment and surfaces.
 Additionally, catheterization should be reserved for patients for whom there is no other option.

 Other Gram-negative bacteria, such as E. coli or Klebsiella species, may cause similar clinical presentations with UTI and/or bacteremia.
 Bacterial culture is essential to identify the causative organism of infection and target therapy appropriately.

 The vast majority of proteus infections are associated with the urinary tract.
 Most of the infections are sensitive to the currently available antibiotics and the outcomes are good in immunocompetent patients.

 Symptoms generally resolve without complications in immunocompetent patients.
 Immunocompromised patients can be at higher risk for sepsis or prolonged infections.

 Decreasing risk factors such as prolonged catheterization can decrease the risk of infection.

 Enhancing Healthcare Team Outcomes

-Proteus infections are best managed by an interprofessional team that includes physicians, nurses and pharmacists.
-Infectious disease specialists may also be helpful, particularly in cases of resistant infections, device associated infections, or in immunocompromised patients.
+Proteus infections are best managed by an interprofessional team that includes physicians, nurses, and pharmacists.
+Infectious disease specialists may also be helpful, particularly in cases of resistant infections, device-associated infections, or immunocompromised patients.